netwizeBE/site/_hasp/02-hardware.md

 - 2.8" SKU: MSP2807
 - 3.2" SKU: MSP3218

-You will need to connect the pins using jumper wires:
+You will need to connect the GPIO pins using jumper wires.

 ## Experimental MCUs